 A Pennsylvania birth injury lawyer can help you seek compensation for your damages.
 We know how to prove that you are the victim of insufficient medical care.
 One free consultation with our law firm could change your and your child’s lives forever.

 For a free legal consultation, call 1-800-222-9529

 Common Birth Injuries

 Something can go wrong at any stage of your child’s birth.
-If a health care provider makes even a small mistake or fails to catch something wrong, it can create a lifelong ordeal for your child.
+If a healthcare provider makes even a slight mistake or fails to catch something wrong, it can create a lifelong ordeal for your child.
 Common types of birth injury include: